What is Tracleer?

 hormonal forms of birth control--birth control pills, injections, skin patches, or implants; or

-This list is not complete.
-Other drugs may interact with bosentan, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect Tracleer.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Tracleer (bosentan)